uzairansaruzi/power-trades-skill/README.md

-# PowerTrades — Options Day Trading Skill
+# Uzi — Options Day Trading Trading Skill

 An AI agent skill for options day trading, built on my rules and methodology.
 Use this skill with GitHub Copilot, Claude, ChatGPT, or any AI assistant to get structured trade analysis, risk management, and options chain evaluation.